 Course Load Requirement: Workload expectations in this policy are an estimate of the amount of work needed for an average student to earn an average grade.
 Course grades are based on the quality of the work submitted, not on hours of effort.
 Workload expectations per credit do not vary with the method of delivery of the course or the length of the academic term.
 The minimum full-time load for undergraduate students is 9-12 credits.
 The minimum full-time load for a six-week summer term is 4-6 credits.

-If a student is enrolled in a three unit class, they can expect six to nine hours of homework a week.
-For a two unit class the workload will be between four and six hours a week.
-Total time required to complete coursework varies according to the individual, but the average time commitment for a three-credit-hour class would be 12 hours a week, including online time if required.
+If a student is enrolled in a three-unit class, they can expect six to nine hours of homework a week.
+For a two-unit class, the workload will be between four and six hours a week.
+The total time required to complete coursework varies according to the individual, but the average time commitment for a three-credit-hour class would be 12 hours a week, including online time if required.
 Regular submission of work is required.

 A = 4.0 (Excellent)